 What about insurance and permits?

 In most cases, sinkholes that occur on a person’s private property are considered to be their own responsibility.
-Insurance companies are much more likely to cover an evaluation and a repair if the sinkhole was naturally caused, such as by a subsidence event, than if it is caused by people, such as a collapsed or broken sewer pipe and drainpipe, broken septic tanks, buried trash, or improperly compacted soil following construction activities¹.
+Insurance companies are much more likely to cover an evaluation and a repair if the sinkhole was naturally caused, such as by a subsidence event, rather than if it is caused by people, such as a collapsed or broken sewer pipe and drainpipe, broken septic tanks, buried trash, or improperly compacted soil following construction activities .

 Add sand and topsoil on top of the previous layers in order to help things blend in with the surrounding landscape.
-It is possible that you will need to add additional fill at a later time, but eventually the hole should become stabilized.
+Pack the soil down with an iron bar or the top of a sledgehammer.

 But what about the very large… huge… and mammoth-sized sinkholes?